 Reed Four is a 90's inspired indie alternative rock band from southwestern Indiana founded in December 2013 by band members Andria Reed, Joe Vowels, Josh Case, and Matthew Hyneman.
-Those familiar with the sounds of Pixies, Radiohead, The Joy Formidable, and Alabama Shakes will feel right at home with Reed Four.
+Those familiar with the sounds of Pixies, Radiohead, Faith No More, The Joy Formidable, and Alabama Shakes will feel right at home with Reed Four.

 Staying true to indie form, Reed Four self released their melodramatic debut concept album "Bedford to Bellemeade" worldwide on September 24th of 2016.
 Throughout the following year, they released music videos for three singles off of the album; "Old Piano", "How I Feel for Me", and "Drive".
 Each music video was purposefully crafted to connect and play out as a short film when viewed in sequential order.
 Every member of the band had a small cameo in the music video for "Old Piano".
 The music video for the final single "How I Feel for Me" was released on December 13th of 2017 marking closure for the "Bedford to Bellemeade" project.